ShibanandaJena/MyShop/README.md

 # MyShop

-I made a E-shop website, I used it for development of that app. {Here i am attatching the github repo link of the project: } In that E-shop , it was a mini prototype of amazon , which had almost all facilities like of Amazon, i.e.,
+I made a E-shop website, I used it for development of that app.
+In that E-shop , it was a mini prototype of amazon , which had almost all facilities like of Amazon, i.e.,
  Login/Logout page
  Variety Of products